chezou/tabula-py/README.md

 - [Reporting a bug](https://github.com/tabulapdf/tabula-py/issues).
 - Adding or editing documentation.
 - Contributing code via a Pull Request.
+See also [for the contribution](docs/contributing.rst)
 - Write a blog post or spreading the word about `tabula-py` to people who might be able to benefit from using it.